Water is one of the few essential sectors without a global capital stack.

-A blended capital platform connecting systemic underinvestment in the world's most essential and overlooked resource — water
+A think tank creating a blended capital platform addressing systemic underinvestment in the world's most essential and overlooked resource — water

 Christoph Schwager